sachin-2-github/kodekloudtaks-hashnode/clj1chhco000808jn4822gmzv.md

 3. Finally, Restart the ssh service

     ```plaintext
-    sudo systemctl resart sshd
+    sudo systemctl restart sshd
     ```

-4. If you want to check the sftp connection then follow the command
+4. If you want to check the `sftp` connection then follow the command

     ```plaintext
     sftp rose@<app-server1-IP/hostname>